-There are a whole host of reasons why people choose non-clinical pathways of recovery, such as the cost of treatment being prohibitive, family and work commitments making it too challenging to spend time away at a treatment center, or simply that a person prefers to try their own way to recover.
+There are a whole host of reasons why people choose non-clinical pathways of recovery.
+Some of these are the prohibitive cost of treatment, family and work commitments that make it too challenging to spend time away at a treatment center, or that a person simply prefers to try their own way to recover.

 A leading study found that tens of millions of Americans have successfully resolved an alcohol or drug problem through a variety of pathways.
 53.9 percent reported “assisted pathway use” that consisted of mutual-aid groups (45.1 percent), treatment (27.6 percent), and emerging recovery support services (21.8 percent).
 95.8 percent of those who used mutual-aid groups attended 12-step mutual aid meetings.
 However, just under half of those who did not report using an assisted pathway recovered without the use of formal treatment and recovery supports.
 This is also referred to as natural recovery.

 What is great about these pathways of recovery is that you can pick and choose what works for you*.
-You will find that your needs change as you progress in your recovery; initially, you may require the structure of a 12-step group but later find the need for more mindfulness-based practices of Recovery Dharma.
+You will find that your needs change as you progress in your recovery.
+Initially, you may require the structure of a 12-step group, but later find the need for more mindfulness-based practices like Recovery Dharma.
 There is an option whatever your need, personal beliefs, and stage in recovery.